Equidistribution of rational points and the geometric sieve for toric varieties: Applications to counting rational points with local conditions

-We first recall the following result about the surjectivity of integral points ``outside of codimension two''. \begin{proposition}[Loughran et al. \cite{BBL} Corollary 3.7, \cite{Loughran-Smeets} Proposition 4.1] Let $f_0:Y_1\to Y_2$ be a proper dominant morphism between smooth proper geometrically integral varieties over $\BQ$.
-Assume that the fibre over each point of $Y_2^{(1)}$ is pseudo-split.
-Then there exist a closed subset $Z\subset Y_2$ of codimension at least two satisfying the following.
-Let $S$ be a finite set of places containing $\BR$ such that $f$ extends to a proper model $\widetilde{f}_0:\CY_1\to\CY_2$ over $\BZ_S$.
+We first recall the following result about the surjectivity of integral points ``outside of codimension two''. \begin{proposition}[Loughran et al. \cite{BBL} Corollary 3.7, \cite{Loughran-Smeets} Proposition 4.1] Let $f_0:Y_1\to Y_2$ be a proper dominant morphism between smooth proper geometrically integral varieties over $k$.
+Assume that the generic fibre is geometrically integral and the fibre over each point of $Y_2^{(1)}$ is pseudo-split.
+Then there exist a Zariski closed subset $Z\subset Y_2$ of codimension at least two satisfying the following.
+Let $S$ be a finite set of places containing $\infty_k$ such that $f_0$ extends to a proper model $\widetilde{f}_0:\CY_1\to\CY_2$ over $\CO_S$.
 Let $\CZ$ be the Zariski closure of $Z$ in $\CY_2$.
 Then there exists a finite set of places $S'$ containing $S$ such that that for every $\nu\not\in S'$, we have

-\end{proposition} \begin{proof}[Sketch of proof of Proposition \ref{prop:surjectivity}] Let $\CT$ be its Zariski closure of the locus parametrising non-split fibres in a fixed proper model $\widetilde{f}_0:\CY_1\to\CY_2$ over $\BZ_S$ as in the proof of Theorem \ref{thm:locsolfibre} (2).
-If all fibres above $Y_2^{(1)}$ are pseudo-split, by restricting $\widetilde{f}_0$ to $\widetilde{f}_0^{-1}(\CT)\to \CT$ (which is also proper dominant), then the (Frobenian) set parametrising non-split fibres of any irreducible component of $\CT$ has density zero (in the sense of \cite[\S3]{Loughran-Smeets}).
-It is therefore is not Zariski dense in $\CT$ (\cite[Corollary 3.8]{Loughran-Smeets}), and hence has codimension at least two in $\CY_2$.
-Then, upon enlarging $S$, an application of the Lang--Weil estimate as in \cite[Lemma 2.2]{Skorobogatov} and Hensel's lemma yield the surjectivity \eqref{eq:surj}. \end{proof}